fuatkarakus/shopping-cart/README.md

 - A shopping cart object that holds data itself.

-- A repository layer that handles crud operations shopping cart object.
+- A repository layer that handles crud operations of shopping cart object.

 - A service layer that handles business logic.